Fertility in female dogs weakens due to a number of reasons ranging from aging to infections.

 Brood bitches who eat carb-loaded meals experience frequent sugar spikes, causing irregularities in their blood sugar.
 Resultantly, this confuses the system and their estrus gets messed up.
 When the sugar from the food ebbs away, the system releases cortisol to make up for the decrease in sugar levels.
 This sends the hormones into a frenzy.
 The menstrual cycle doesn’t know when to start or stop.
 Sometimes, a sugar spike may cause the estrus to begin while the female dog is pregnant, causing painful miscarriages or reabsorption of the fetuses.

-To avoid a miscarriage and increase the bitch’s fertility, feeding fresh greens and homemade meals is the perfect remedy.
+To avoid a miscarriage and increase the bitch’s fertility, feeding fresh greens and homemade meals are the perfect remedy.

 3. Schedule Regular Bacteriological Examinations